 Eli & Elm’s Wharf Collection bamboo sheets are hypoallergenic, have thermo-regulating properties, and have a luxurious, silky-soft feel thanks to their sateen weave.
-They come in three lovely, neutral shades and patterns, including a grey stripe.
+They come in three lovely, neutral shades and patterns, including a great-looking grey stripe.

 - Set comes with a flat sheet, fitted sheet, and two pillowcases

 - 300 thread count, resort-style Bamboo sheet set

 - Made from 100 percent viscose from bamboo

 - Three color options: striped, “window payne,” and white